 The great thing about elopements is that you get to decide what matters to you, and what you want to invest in!
 Elopement budgets can vary, and it’s all about how you want to spend your day.
 Here are some things to consider when it comes to the cost of eloping in Joshua Tree!

-- Marriage License – fees vary by county, but are usually around $100
+- Marriage License – Fees vary by county, but average around $90 across the state.

 Wild & Free Tip